HarishKumar097/test-package/docs/Live/ManageStreamSimulcast.md

 # Method: updateLiveStreamSimulcast()

 The `updateLiveStreamSimulcast` method allows you to update the configuration of a simulcast stream for a live stream.
-To use this method, you need to provide the `streamId` (the unique identifier for the live stream), `simulcastId` (the unique identifier for the simulcast stream), and the fields you wish to update, such as `isEnabled` and `metadata`.
+To use this method, you need to provide the `streamId`, `simulcastId`, and specify the fields to be updated, including `isEnabled` and `metadata`.

 ### Parameter Details: